WIC (Women, Infants & Children)

-To be eligible for the WIC Program applicants must meet eligibility requirements: Income Guidelines
+To be eligible applicants must meet: Income guidelines

 WIC food packages provide foods designed to meet the special nutritional needs of low-income pregnant, breastfeeding, non-breastfeeding postpartum women, infants and children up to five years of age who are at nutritional risk.

 - Infant and toddler feeding

 - Child growth and development and other nutrition related health issues.

 To access nutrition education online, go to www.wichealth.org.

 Registered Dietitians provide individualized high risk nutrition counseling for participants with special medical conditions or nutrition-related health issues.

 Referrals for immunizations, substance abuse counseling and treatment, prenatal care, smoking cessation, lead screening, the Healthy Kids/MI Child program and more.